Verified Performance Record

 $337,500 Prime Contract Value

-The critical fuel zones were located on ravine slopes exceeding 70 degrees — ground where standard equipment cannot be positioned and standard crews cannot safely operate.
-ATAK-enabled mapping was used to sequence the highest-priority targets across the multi-zone site while maintaining continuous public access for 1.7 million annual visitors.
+Critical fuel zones were located on ravine slopes exceeding 70 degrees — ground where standard equipment cannot be positioned.
+ATAK-enabled mapping sequenced the highest-priority targets across the multi-zone site while maintaining continuous public access for 1.7 million annual visitors.

-The Arborist executed fuel reduction operations across all 84 acres, removing 300 hazard trees and eliminating ladder fuels throughout the containment zones.
-Recovered timber was donated to the Chickasaw Nation Firewood Program, converting federal hazard material into direct community benefit.
+The Arborist executed fuel reduction across all 84 acres.
+Recovered timber was donated to the Chickasaw Nation Firewood Program.
 The containment held.
 The wildfire did not reach Sulphur.
 The park remained open throughout.

 Verified Performance Metrics